lampeh/libflipdot/README.md

 [this 3x5 figlet font](http://www.figlet.org/fontdb_example.cgi?font=3x5.flf)
 to pipe text onto the display.

+`flipspect_record`: Flipdot Spectrum Analyzer.
+Samples audio from ALSA input and displays the FFT output.
+Requires FFTW3 and ALSA.

 To use the library for your own code, copy flipdot.h and libflipdot.a where compiler and linker will find it.
 Link with `-lflipdot`